-- Stroke symptoms, including slurred speech, drooping on one side of the face, or limb weakness.
+- Stroke symptoms include slurred speech, drooping on one side of the face, or limb weakness.

 How to Treat and Manage Hyperlipidemia at Home

 Lifestyle changes are the key to managing hyperlipidemia at home.
-Even if your hyperlipidemia is inherited (combined familial hyperlipidemia), lifestyle changes are still an essential part of treatment.
+Even if your hyperlipidemia is inherited (combined familial hyperlipidemia), lifestyle changes are still essential for treatment.

 These changes alone may be enough to reduce the risk of complications like heart disease and stroke.
 If you are already taking medication, lifestyle changes can improve its cholesterol-lowering effects.

 Eat a heart-healthy diet.